-Whilst it can be tempting to rush your prospects to buy (and sometimes it is necessary to encourage them to move along the buyer’s journey), generally you should avoid it.
+Whilst it can be tempting to rush your prospects to buy (and sometimes it is necessary to encourage them to move along the buyer's journey); generally, you should avoid it.
 Putting pressure on a prospect is likely to damage the relationship and prevent them from trusting you.

-In order to nurture positive relationships, you need to respect your prospects and their decision-making processes.
+To nurture positive relationships, you need to respect your prospects and their decision-making processes.

 Make a connection with your prospects